 Digital transformation is integration the digital technology into nearly each area of a business, primarily ever-changing the manner how you utilize and deliver value to customers.
 It may be modifying the culture that needs a corporation to continuously challenge the established order, experiment and get ready to settle for failure.

 Digital transformation is imperative for all businesses, from the tiny to the enterprise.
 That message comes through loud and clear from apparently each keynote, discussion, article, or study involving how businesses will stay competitive and relevant because the world becomes more and more digital.

-We are providing this write-up for CIOs and IT leaders to provide them a basic ideation about what digital business transformation.
-And let them know how technology is playing a key role in a business’ ability to change with the current market and frequently increase the value they are offering to customer.
+We are providing this write-up for CIOs and IT leaders to provide them basic ideation about what digital business transformation.
+And let them know how technology is playing a key role in a business’s ability to change with the current market and frequently increase the value they are offering to the customer.
 CIOs should lead their organizations through digital transformation.

 With many of the articles and numerous definitions of digital transformation, it is simple to see why there is some confusion around the topic.
 As an instance, author Greg Verdino focuses on what businesses that undergo digital transformation consulting could expect to achieve.